carbon-design-system/icons-motion/README.md

 ### Usage

-Next, import and use the icon component and css file from the package:
+Next, import and use the icon component and CSS file from the package.
+Example:

 ```jsx
 import HomeMotion from 'carbon-10-icon-animations'